sergeyzolotukhin/learn-java-gradle/learn-java/library/lib-influxdb/README.md

 * * a fieldset,
 * * a timestamp

-* The [tagset] is a dictionary of key-value pairs to store metadata with a point.
-* The [fieldset] is a set of typed scalar values—the data being recorded by the point.

 ####

 The serialization format for points is defined by the [line protocol]

-* A [series] is simply a shortcut for saying
-* * measurement
-* * tagset
-* * retention policy

 All points with the same retention policy, measurement, and tagset are members of the same series.